AdobeDocs/workfront.en/help/administration-and-setup/administrator-faqs/migrate-to-another-cluster.md

 * Your Production environment should be accessible after the migration.
 If you cannot access your Production environment, contact our Support Team.
 * Ensure that your branding customizations are in place.
 * Ensure that your users are able to log in.
 * Test all important workflows.
 We recommend that you should test the following:

-* `<li> All day-to-day workflows for your company, including reports and dashboards </li>` `<li> Email communication from Workfront (which includes event notifications, reminder notifications, automatic reminders, if they are enabled). </li>` `<li> Any API integrations, if you have any. </li>`
+  * All day-to-day workflows for your company, including reports and dashboards
+  * Email communication from Workfront (which includes event notifications, reminder notifications, automatic reminders, if they are enabled).
+  * Any API integrations, if you have any.

 * Search functionality will take some time to work properly.
 You should expect full search capabilities within a few hours of the migration.
 * If you find any abnormalities in your data after 24 hours from when the maintenance window closed, contact our Support Team.
 Documents not stored in S3 typically take the longest to sync.